GoogleCloudPlatform/healthcare-federated-access-services/apis.md

 ### Admin Configuration Endpoints

 The following are used for managing DAM's configuration.
-They require "admin" permission.
+They require "admin" permission access token unless otherwise noted below.

+*  "/dam/v1alpha/{realm}/clients:sync": syncs client information
+   between the DAM and Hydra where the DAM's configuration is considered the source of truth.
+   *  Syncing generally happens as configurations change, but this endpoint allows an administrator or tool to invoke it explicitly.
+   *  It does not require an admin access token, but does require the client (indentified by the `client_id`) has the `sync` scope set in the configuration.
+   *  Syncing is limited to once per minute.
 *  "/dam/v1alpha/{realm}": supports GET and DELETE of a realm.
 *  "/dam/v1alpha/{realm}/config" and sub-resources: managing configuration.
-*  "/dam/v1alpha/{realm}/config/clients:sync": syncs client information
-   between the DAM and Hydra where the DAM's configuration is considered the source of truth.
-Syncing generally happens as configurations change, but this endpoint allows an administrator or tool to invoke it explicitly.
 *  "/dam/v1alpha/{realm}/config/reset": resets the config to its initial version read from configuration file.
 *  "/dam/v1alpha/{realm}/config/history": history of configuration changes.
 *  /dam/v1alpha/{realm}/tests": performs a set of tests for validity of the current configuration.

-### Admin Configuration Endpoints
+### Non-Admin Configuration Endpoints

 The following provide read-only access to non-admins for various parts of DAM configuration.
 They filter out sensitive parts of the configuration.